mariopiogioiosa/mariopiogioiosa.github.io/_posts/2015-08-02-lets-start-this-journey.md

 #### So why do I think this course is different?
 As I said, I’ve never tried to create a blog, I’ve always thought would’ve been nice working on something that was mine, but I’ve never given the right priority to that.
 But then John, through his course, said:

 _Hey man, I know you are busy, I know you think that you aren't a great author, I know you prefer to invest your spare time on doing something else..but you know what, if you don't try, you will always be one of the others!
-So let’s start, follow me and in 3 weeks you’ll have your blog up and running._
+So let’s start, follow me and in 3 weeks you’ll have your blog up and running_.
 Simply as that!

 #### In a nutshell: what is this course about?